Practical Theodicy

 The answer is: You

 "We are called to the work of scheming and plotting for good, for God's delivering presence on the earth, for justice, righteousness, and peace in our world.
 And we do this while refusing to use the evil means that the powerful employ to accomplish their goals.
-We remain as innocent as doves by employing strategies of peacemaking and nonviolence, by overcoming evil with good, through radical love and prophetic intervention and through vulnerable noncooperation with anything that clashes with the reign of the Messaiah" -- Drew Hart in "Who Will Be A Witness"
+We remain as innocent as doves by employing strategies of peacemaking and nonviolence, by overcoming evil with good, through radical love and prophetic intervention, and through vulnerable noncooperation with anything that clashes with the reign of the Messiah" -- Drew Hart in "Who Will Be A Witness"

 Still mourning but asking God for my assignment in fulfilling my call as a peacemaker.
 I would ask you to consider making that your prayer as well,